DREION is an electrifying singer-songwriter, musician, producer and performing artist from Omaha, Nebraska.

 He is an alumnus of Berklee College of Music with a Bachelor's Degree in Songwriting minoring in Africana Studies who balances his career and performing life while also being a husband and a father.

 Dreion is a survivor of the foster care system and an avid advocate for foster care reform.
 He proudly partners with national foster care organizations such as First Star Academy, Mixed Roots Foundation, and Music Is Unity as an ambassador and honorary board member to highlight the needs of foster youth across the country.
 In 2020, original music from Dreion’s debut EP “I AM LIFE" was featured in the film “Foster Boy" produced by Shaquille O’Neal to shed light on the struggles and challenges foster youth face every day.
 As a survivor, Dreion seeks to use his traumatic experiences to impact generations internationally through the healing power of music and the art of live performance.
-He considers himself to be a soul therapist.
-His music heals, inspires, sheds light, and resonates with the deepest parts of the soul through his message of hope.
-His story is a powerful journey of trauma, tragedy, and triumph the world needs to hear.
-His artistry and live performances bring people together to celebrate love, life, and liberty through the unifying language of music.
-His music can be best described as a combination of Gospel, Soul, Funk, and R&B, taking inspiration from Prince, Stevie Wonder, James Brown, Michael Jackson, Kirk Franklin, The Clark Sisters and many more.
+His music can be best described as a combination of Gospel, Soul, Funk, and R&B, taking inspiration from Prince, Stevie Wonder, James Brown, Michael Jackson, Kirk Franklin, and many more.

 Dreion is also an alumnus of both the Bill & Melinda Gates Millennium

 Scholarship and the Warren & Susan Buffett Scholarship programs (full cost of attendance awards for outstanding academic excellence).
 In 2019, he was awarded “Performer of The Year” by the Berklee Urban Service Awards.
-Dreion has had the privilege of performing at many prestigious venues and events including the Boston Boy and Girls Club Annual Charity Gala, the College World Series, Gillette Stadium, and the legendary Grand Ole Opry.
+Dreion has had the privilege of opening for iconic artists such as Earth, Wind & Fire, Musiq Soulchild, and Lalah Hathaway, and has performed for many prestigious events and venues including the Pinnacle Bank Arena, City Winery Boston, the College World Series, Gillette Stadium, and the legendary Grand Ole Opry.